InjectiveLabs/test-tube/README.md

 ## Contributing

-We welcome contributions to `test-tube`!
+We welcome contributions to `injective-test-tube`!
 If you find a bug or have an idea for a new feature, please open an issue or submit a pull request.

 ## License